Dr. med. Dirk Manski

 Abiraterone combined with androgen deprivation therapy for M1 CSPC with high risk:

-The approval of abiraterone was extended based on the study results of STAMPEDE (James et al., 2017) and LATITUDE (Fizazi et al., 2017).
+The approval of abiraterone was based on the study results of STAMPEDE (James et al., 2017) and LATITUDE (Fizazi et al., 2017).
 Combining androgen deprivation with abiraterone 1000 mg/d and prednisolone 5 mg/d resulted in improved survival (83% vs. 76% and 66% vs. 59%, respectively) and prolonged progression-free survival and time to initiation of chemotherapy.
 Prerequisite is castration-sensitive prostate cancer with at least two of the following risk factors: Gleason score ≥8, at least three bone metastases, or evidence of visceral metastases.
 Due to the important role of abiraterone in castration-resistant prostate cancer (in combination with olaparib), its prescription should be withheld in patients with CSPC.

 Index: 1–9 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z